 The Perot Museum is more than a collection of exhibits and specimens — it also consists of experts and educators who share a commitment to inspiring minds through nature and science.
 That is why we offer amaze-your-brain programming to help students connect with scientific concepts.
 However, between school district budget cuts, classroom demands on teachers, and travel costs, some schools are simply not able to travel to the Museum.
 The Museum is proud to deploy a fleet of educators who are equipped to bring the field trip experience directly into schools for students of all grade levels.

-Summer vacation is a leading cause of the achievement gap in America's schools.
-While higher-income children spend their summers reinforcing STEM learning through camps, visits to museums, and family trips, financially disadvantaged communities often have little or no access to such opportunities.
-By the time each new school year begins in the fall, this lack of access to summer enrichment means that many children have already fallen behind their peers.
-In response to this challenge, the Community Partners program expands access to the Museum by offering $1 summer admission to families enrolled in state or federally funded supplemental programs.
+In response to this challenge, the Community Partners program expands access to the Museum by offering $1 general admission to families enrolled in state or federally funded supplemental programs.
 The hands-on design of the exhibits uniquely positions the Museum to provide an educational, inclusive, and overall positive experience for families who may be exploring DFW’s cultural institutions and/or STEM topics for the first time.

-Three summers in, the Museum has welcomed over 32,000 people through the program, of whom 97% qualified as low-income and 85% represented racial/ethnic minorities.
+This began as a summer program, which welcomed 47,000 guests of whom 97% qualified as low-income and 85% represented racial/ethnic minorities.
 Data on the home zip codes of Community Partners visitors also showed that the program allowed the Museum to serve many neighborhoods that were otherwise almost entirely unrepresented among general admission visitors.
-This program would not be possible without general operating Community Partners support that allows the Museum to offer subsidized admission.
+In the fall of 2018, the program was expanded to offer $1 admission year round.
+This initiative would not be possible without general operating Community Partners support that allows the Museum to offer subsidized admission.

 To reach North Texas residents beyond the building itself, the Museum launched the TECH Trucks — mobile discovery labs where participants can Tinker, Engineer, Create, and Hack right in their own neighborhoods.
 The goal of this program is to engage youth and their families in hands-on, maker-based science, technology, engineering, art, and math (STEAM) experiences that foster creativity and confidence during out-of-school time.
 The TECH Trucks connect with participants through free engagements at community centers, libraries, parks, and public events.
 In just the first year, the TECH Trucks served more than 30,000 participants, and the impact of this program in underserved neighborhoods is already being felt.